jfq3/miga_singularity/hpcc_clade_project.md

 When all entries in the stats column read "done," the project is finished.

-If you did not use the --shutdown-when-done command when starting the daemon, you can stop it with:
+If you did not use the --shutdown-when-done arguement when starting the daemon, you can stop it with:

 ```